 Our experience of working in highly regulated sectors means that we are performance and quality driven.
 We ensure that we meet our customer's key performance targets and deliver a value for money service.

-As part of the Community Housing Group, we have achieved the Customer Service Excellence standard for the quality of our customer services and the prestigious Investor in People Gold Standard for our commitment to employee development and training.
+As part of The Community Housing Group, we have achieved the Customer Service Excellence standard for the quality of our customer services and the prestigious Investor in People Gold Standard for our commitment to employee development and training.
 We have comprehensive range of policies and procedures which include Customer Care, Code of Conduct for Employees, Equality and Diversity, Health and Safety, Risk Management and Business Continuity.

 We are also accredited members of many trade associations who have independently assessed our services against their standards to ensure that we comply with membership requirements.

 Our customers are at the core of our business and we strive to continually improve our processes.
-We always seek to offer an excellent service and we look put our customers at the heart of everything we do.
+We always seek to offer an excellent service and we look to put our customers at the heart of everything we do.

-Some of our current clients include:
+Some of our past and current clients include:

 Facility Management Companies